ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

-# Cities-Skyline-Difficulty-Tuning-Mod
+# Cities Skyline: Difficulty Tuning Mod

 Eight levels of difficulty.
-Separate tuning of each difficulty factor.

-No changes in the gameplay, except costs, demand, and level up requirements.

-Difficulty level and other custom parameters can be set in the game options.
+Custom difficulty with manual settings of each parameter.

+Difficulty settings are available from the Main Menu.
+Main Menu > Options > Mods Settings > Difficulty Tuning Mod

 If during a game, exit to the Main Menu, change the difficulty options, and load the game again.

 ## Difficulty Levels
 - **Easy.** Easier than vanilla.
 All costs halved.
 Free relocation of the service buildings.
 Level up requirements decreased.
 Demand almost never drops to zero.
-- **Normal.** The same as vanilla.
+- **Normal.** Almost the same as vanilla.
 - **Medium.** Just a little harder than vanilla.
 - **Hard.** Close to the Hard Mod which comes with the game.
 - **Advanced.** Even harder.